AndieWill510/tinydoor/Options/069-the-word-is-a-handle.md

 Maybe grief that never reaches acceptance.

-Maybe a room that treats Autistic need as an emergency.
+Maybe a room that treats our need as an emergency.

-Name the pattern, not as an accusation.
+Name the pattern, not as an accusation: ableism.

 Not to make the room obey.